-Recycling plastics is important; especially for a plastics manufacturer that produces large amounts of byproduct.
-However, the process to recycle the unused plastic can be a bit loud.
+Recycling plastics is important; especially for a plastics manufacturer that produces large amounts of byproducts.
+However, the process to recycle unused plastic can be a bit loud.
 Noise levels sometimes peak at 110 dB(A).
 One plastic manufacturer in the Northeast took a proactive step toward improving their employees’ health by reducing the noise levels with sound blanket enclosures.

 The problem was that no employee could go near the granulator.
 It was the loudest machine on the shop floor, peaking at 110 dB(A).